FractalIceCream/ParcsNRecs/README.md

 - Search for National Parks by state.
 - View National Parks and their descriptions.
+- Make your own personal profile.
 - Mark and save your favorite Parks.
+- Save and Delete your favorite Parks.
 - Responsive design for an optimal viewing experience on both desktop and mobile devices.
 - Launched through Heroku.
 - Uses Handlebars.js as the template engine.